JulianR0/monstermod-redo/README.md

 - Rarely, Stukabats will become unable to fly towards their target, standing in air doing seemingly nothing.
 Cause of bug unknown.

-- Entvars are not recognized, so anything that is a pevfield that is not used by monstermod is unusable.

 There are probably more issues that aren't listed here, I'll attempt to fix them as I find them.
 Of course, any bug report is welcome.
 If reporting a bug, try to explain step by step how the bug ocurred.
 The easier it is to replicate a bug, the easier it is to locate it and fix it.

 ## Milestones